EthicalML/awesome-production-machine-learning/README.md

 * [Stencila](https://github.com/stencila/stencila) ![](https://img.shields.io/github/stars/stencila/stencila.svg?style=social) - Stencila is a platform for creating, collaborating on, and sharing data driven content.
 Content that is transparent and reproducible.
 * [RMarkdown](https://github.com/rstudio/rmarkdown) ![](https://img.shields.io/github/stars/rstudio/rmarkdown.svg?style=social) - The rmarkdown package is a next generation implementation of R Markdown based on Pandoc.
 * [Hydrogen](https://atom.io/packages/hydrogen) - A plugin for ATOM that enables it to become a jupyter-notebook-like interface that prints the outputs directly in the editor.
-* [H2O Flow](https://www.h2o.ai/download/) - Jupyter notebook-like inteface for H2O to create, save and re-use "flows"
+* [H2O Flow](https://www.h2o.ai/download/) - Jupyter notebook-like interface for H2O to create, save and re-use "flows"

 ## 8. Industrial Strength Visualization libraries
 * [Plotly Dash](https://github.com/plotly/dash) ![](https://img.shields.io/github/stars/plotly/dash.svg?style=social) - Dash is a Python framework for building analytical web applications without the need to write javascript.